-The yearly loss in State fiscal revenues (including Medicaid and CHIP and uncompensated care) is some \$8.9 billion, while losses to local governments include about \$3.9 billion per annum.
+The yearly loss in State fiscal revenues (including Medicaid and CHIP and uncompensated care) is some \$9.5 billion, while losses to local governments include about \$3.9 billion per annum.

-The yearly loss in State fiscal revenues (including Medicaid and CHIP and uncompensated care) is some \$8.9 billion, while losses to local governments include about \$3.9 billion per annum.
+Losses are spread across all regions of Texas and are concentrated in the The yearly loss in State fiscal revenues (including Medicaid and CHIP and uncompensated care) is some \$9.5 billion, while losses to local governments include about \$3.9 billion per annum.